pytorch/pytorch/README.md

 Other
 - [x] CMake 2.8 support
 - [x] List of dependencies for Ubuntu 14.04
+- [x] List of dependencies for Ubuntu 16.04
 - [x] List of dependencies for OS X